Charles Beatson: Architectural career

 In May 1873 Beatson took up a role in Wellington as assistant to William Clayton, the Colonial Architect.
 After Clayton's death in 1877 Beatson was assistant to his successor, Pierre Burrows.
 After Burrows lost the role in 1884 Beatson held the position and titled himself as Colonial Architect.
 (Note: Despite Beatson referring to himself as the Colonial Architect and a newspaper referring to him as such it is unknown whether he actually held the position; officially only William Clayton ever held the position of Colonial Architect.)
 In 1884 Beatson drafted an Italianate for the General Assembly Library, although the building was never constructed under Beatson's design.
 In 1886 Beatson became director of the Petone & Hutt Building & Investment Company.
 Following his departure from the position of Colonial Architect on 31 August 1887 he established his own private practice in Wellington, designing 28 buildings.
-His last known work was in 11 December 1888 and he left Wellington in 1889.
+His last known work was on 11 December 1888 and he left Wellington in 1889.

 Beatson was a juror for the 1885 New Zealand Exhibition's architectural competitions.